XinArkh/Jay_Lyrics/README.md

 # JayLyrics
-A word frequency analysis in Jay Chou's songs
+A word frequency analysis of Jay Chou's songs